Indonesia fines Garuda after CEO fired over smuggled Harley Davidson

 "We support the SOE Minister in the firing of Garuda Indonesia's chief executive," a tag on one of the arrangements read.

+Garuda's next chief would be its fourth in the last five years.

+The airline has been struggling to improve its profitability.
+In June, Indonesia's financial regulator ordered Garuda to "fix and restate" its 2018 financial results over accounting errors.

-(Reporting by Maikel Jefriando, Fransiska Nangoy and Jessica Damiana Editing by Ed Davies and Gerry Doyle)
+(Additional reporting by Fransiska Nangoy Editing by Ed Davies, Gerry Doyle & Kim Coghill)

 ((Fransiska.Nangoy@thomsonreuters.com; +62 21 2992 7610; Reuters Messaging: fransiska.nangoy.thomsonreuters.com@reuters.net))